Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 that means everything is good and running correctly!

+You don't need to do anything else! :smile: You can check out the [wiki articles](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list") to find out how to use your bot. :grin:

 ### 3.a: Running the bot in a Screen

 Running the bot in a screen allows you to close Terminal without it shutting down the bot.
 If you don't run the bot in a screen, closing Terminal will cancel the bots operations and disconnect it from Discord.
 Screen simply allows you to close Terminal with out this happening.